 When I Get Home is an album that encompasses many aspects of Houston culture.
 Song by song, the album creatively finds different ways to pay homage to the city, whether it be through street references or in the composition.
 Like her previous album, Solange maintains to use her soft-spoken jazz and soul styles as the backbone for the instrumentals.
 This time, she seams elements of chopped and screwed music into the music.
 Songs like “Down with the Clique” slowly creep into the ears then stutter from a chopped four count while songs like “Almeda” sound syrupy and intoxicating.

 Solange also uses the album to tip her hat to the current repetitive style of hip-hop.
 Instead of only repeating lyrics to merely fill space, Solange repeats many refrains as chants of affirmation.
 With only one line, songs like “Dreams” and “Things I Imagined” show Solange marveling in the power of speaking things into existence.

 Compared to her last project, Get Home is a less urgent album.
 Solange focused A Seat at the Table to discuss a myriad of black issues including gentrification, self-care, hair and more.
 Still championing black culture, this album is an ode to the people, places and experiences she witnessed growing up.
-“Stay Flo” is a song that hints imagery of Houston strip club culture.
+“Stay Flo” is a song that hints imagery of the Houston strip club scene.
 “Man get down and they putting on a show / Girls getting down every day / Working out of town on the floor,” sings Solange.
 Many of the songs barely extend over three minutes, instead focusing on the atmosphere of many tracks.